globaleaks/whistleblowing-software/backend/doc/statsandaccounting.md

 Current queue of alarm raised in the latest 10 minutes:

     {
       "2014-11-12T14:47:37": [
         {
             "submission": 39
-        },
+        }, ...
-        1
+      ]
-    ] }
+    }

-The key is the timedate (ISO8061 format, but without milliseconds because d3.js used to display viz

 ### /admin/activities

-Every time a new handlers, /admin/activities is called, the current logged events queue is copied and reported to the admin; this permits realtime monitoring of the activities.
+Every time /admin/activities handler is requested the current logged events queue is copied and reported to the admin; this enables realtime monitoring of the activities.

     "124": [
         "2014-11-12T14:29:18",